edwlarkey/dotfiles/readme.md

 # Colors

-`touch ~/dark` and reload vim and tmux config to switch to a dark theme
+`touch ~/light` and reload vim and tmux config to switch to a light theme